ScottSchaen/stupid-easy-excel-tips/README.md

 * Add `Freeze panes`, otherwise you have to navigate to the `View` tab for this very useful feature.
 * Check out `Populate Commands`.
 Don't worry if a command already exists in another tab.
 For instance `PivotTable` is a good one to have handy.
 * It's easy to `reset customizations` if you don't like it.
 In the customizer you can "Choose commands from: `Main Tabs`" to see what you're missing from the default.
 You can also `Export all customizations`

+**For the Power Users:**
+You can add macros as commands and they will look and feel just like native commands.
+You can do about anything with VBA macros.
+I'll be sharing some of my favorites soon.

+##Did I miss anything?
+Let me know!##

+**Rock on,
+Scott**